google/flax/docs/guides/use_checkpointing.md

 checkpoints.restore_checkpoint(ckpt_dir, target=None, step=2)
 ```

+To save and restore with pure Orbax, `AsyncCheckpointer` can be used with the same APIs as `Checkpointer` as shown above.

 ## Multi-host/multi-process checkpointing

 JAX provides a few ways to scale up your code on multiple hosts at the same time.
 This usually happens when the number of devices (CPU/GPU/TPU) is so large that different devices are managed by different hosts (CPU).
 To get started on JAX in multi-process settings, check out [Using JAX in multi-host and multi-process environments](https://jax.readthedocs.io/en/latest/multi_process.html) and the [distributed array guide](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html).

 In the [Single Program Multi Data (SPMD)](https://jax.readthedocs.io/en/latest/glossary.html#term-SPMD) paradigm with JAX [`pjit`](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html), a large multi-process array can have its data sharded across different devices (check out the `pjit` [JAX-101 tutorial](https://jax.readthedocs.io/en/latest/jax-101/08-pjit.html)).
 When a multi-process array is serialized, each host dumps its data shards to a single shared storage, such as a Google Cloud bucket.

 Orbax supports saving and loading pytrees with multi-process arrays in the same fashion as single-process pytrees.
-However, it's recommended to use the asynchronized [`orbax.AsyncCheckpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/async_checkpointer.py) to save large multi-process arrays on another thread, so that you can perform computation alongside the saves.
+However, it's recommended to use the asynchronized [`orbax.checkpoint.AsyncCheckpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/async_checkpointer.py) to save large multi-process arrays on another thread, so that you can perform computation alongside the saves.

 To save multi-process arrays, use [`flax.training.checkpoints.save_checkpoint_multiprocess()`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#flax.training.checkpoints.save_checkpoint_multiprocess) in place of `save_checkpoint()` and with the same arguments.